Free Culture (book): Piracy

 First defining and then pointedly critiquing a prevalent "if value, then right" notion of creative property, Lessig emphasizes that American law recognizes intellectual property as an instrument.
 Lessig points out that if "if value, then right" is correct, then film, recorded music, radio, and cable TV each is built on a history of piracy.
 Lessig details the history of these four "pirates" as examples of how pervasive has been the practice of making use of others' creative property without permission.
 Importantly, Lessig points out, throughout human history, "every society has left a certain bit of its culture free for the taking."
 This free culture has historically been deliberate, and widely appreciated.
 In fact, "creators here and everywhere are always and at all times building upon the creativity that went before and that surrounds them now."

-Lessig goes on to suggest that the advent of the Internet has changed our culture, and along with it the expectation and acceptance of creative piracy.
+Lessig goes on to suggest that the advent of the Internet has changed culture, and along with it the expectation and acceptance of creative piracy.
 In particular, the internet has brought about a war against piracy.
-At the heart of the heat is a question about the reach, benefit, and burden of copyright law.
-The internet is a bold challenge to the "natural limit to the reach of the law", and therein lies the quandary.
+At the heart of the issue is a question about the reach, benefit, and burden of copyright law.
+The internet challenges the "natural limit to the reach of the law", and therein lies the quandary.
 The presence of the internet instigates and fans the flames of the piracy war by virtue of its inherent ability to very quickly and indiscriminately spread content.

-Ultimately, Lessig leaves us to deliberate "even if some piracy is plainly wrong, not all piracy is."
-Finding the balance is, has been, and needs to continue to be the process of U.S. law; internet use, as exemplified by peer-to-peer (p2p) file sharing pushes the envelope.
+Lessig states that "even if some piracy is plainly wrong, not all 'piracy' is."
+Finding the balance is, has been, and needs to continue to be the process of U.S. law; internet use, as exemplified by peer-to-peer file sharing, pushes the envelope.